 A quick description of how to make these picarones, why not?
 Let’s have a look at the following video:

-Also known as mazamorra morada, this pudding is one of the exclusive Peruvian desserts.
+Purple corn dessert (aka mazamorra morada) is one of the exclusive Peruvian pudding.
 Its main ingredient is purple corn – an abundant cereal plant in Peru, which creates a unique purple color for this sweet.
 Also, the word “morada” in its name means “purple” in English.

 Besides purple corn, people also use either potato flour or cornstarch to make a pudding-like texture for this side.
 You can put in other dried fruits like raisins, apples, pineapples, cherries, peaches,… as you like.